Nuclear Counterarguments 22-Essay Series

 “That’s what a good lunch will do,” said the spider.
 “There is nothing quite so remedial as lunching on one’s own deficiencies.”

 Who I Am: Conservative by choice.
 Researcher by passion.
 Compassionate to help American liberals deal with their affliction, and educate every interested American about liberty.

 Why I Do It: I love America.
 I love what America stands for – freedom.
 But it is more than just that I love freedom.
 Freedom is being overwhelmed.
 It is under attack from without and being weakened from within.
 I choose to fight the battle within – the battle of ideologies.
-Inherent paranoia drives American liberals to create a safe utopia based on a reactionary collectivism.
+Programmed paranoia drives American liberals to create a safe utopia based on a reactive collectivism.
 Everyday in America individual liberty dies a bit more by the death of a thousand collectivist cuts.
 As individual liberty withers in America it is lost more so for the rest of the world, because without a free America there will never be a prosperous, peaceful and free world.
 That is why even though I am a Canadian I fight so passionately for liberty in America.

 Do I really know more about liberalism than Rush Limbaugh?
 In a way, a lot more.
 On a day to day basis no one that I know of dissects liberalism more profoundly than Rush.
 However, this no doubt limits the time that he can devote to researching the specific foundational issues of liberalism, like its origin, its psychology, etc. I am not limited in that way and have been able to devote great energy to plumbing the depths of contemporary American liberalism.